iceiceninja/moviePicker/README.md

-# moviePicker
+# Movie Picker
+clone project
-npm start to run
+use npm init to download packages use npm start to run front end